Explore West Yellowstone, Montana: Gateway to Adventure

 - Elevation: 6,660 ft

-- Known For: West Entrance to Yellowstone National Park, snowmobiling, blue-ribbon trout fishing, Grizzly & Wolf Discovery Center
+- Known For: Being the West Entrance to Yellowstone National Park, world-class snowmobiling, blue-ribbon trout fishing, Grizzly & Wolf Discovery Center.

-- Fun Fact: Holds the record for the lowest temperature recorded in a residential community in the lower 48: -66°F (-54°C).
+- Fun Fact: West Yellowstone holds the record for the all-time lowest temperature recorded in a residential community in the contiguous United States at -66°F (-54°C).

 Notable People & Pop Culture